gomorpheus/morpheus-docs/provisioning/virtual_images/virtual_images.rst

 Name
   Name of the Virtual Image in |morpheus| .
 This can be changed from the name of the Image, but editing will not change the name of the actual Image.
 Operating System
   Specifies the Platform and OS of the image.
-All Windows images will need to have Operating System specified on the Virtual Image, as {norpheus} will assign Linux as the Platform for all Images without Operating System specified.
+All Windows images will need to have Operating System specified on the Virtual Image, as |morpheus| will assign Linux as the Platform for all Images without Operating System specified.
 Cloud Init Enabled?
   On by default, uncheck for any Image that does not have Cloud-Init or Cloudbase-Init installed.
 Install Agent